canontech/proxy-hot-wallet/README.md

 ## Disclaimer

-This repo is only for demonstration purposes only.
+This repo is for demonstration purposes only.

 ## Table of contents